Air Tractor: History

 Leland Snow began designing his first airplane, the S-1, in 1951.
 The 23-year-old Snow completed test flights with the S-1 in 1953.
 Snow's S-1 flew dusting and spraying jobs in the Texas Rio Grande Valley and in Nicaragua until 1957.
-He followed-up the S-1 with the models S-2A and S-2B, which were built when Snow moved to production facilities in Olney, Texas in 1958.
+He followed up the S-1 with the models S-2A, S-2B and S-2C (now the Ayres Thrush), which were produced in Olney, Texas from 1958.

-In 1965, Leland Snow sold his company to Rockwell-Standard and was appointed a Vice President of the Aero Commander division.
+In 1965, Leland Snow sold his company to Rockwell-Standard and was appointed a vice president of the Aero Commander division.
 During this time, the Model S-2R was developed and named the Thrush.
 The first 100 Thrush aircraft were built at the Olney Division before the plant was closed and Thrush production moved to Georgia in 1970.
 More than 500 aircraft were produced under Snow Aeronautical Corporation and Rockwell-Standard in Olney.

 Snow resigned from Rockwell and devoted the next two years designing the Air Tractor.
 Construction on the AT-300, which later became the AT-301, began in 1972.
 Air Tractor's first turbine model, the AT-302, was introduced in 1977.